virteal/l8/README.md

     .stop               -- gentle cancel
-    .stopping           -- true after a gentle cancel, until task is done .stopped            -- true if task was gently canceled (gracefull) .done               -- true if task done, else it either wait or runs .succeed            -- true if task done without error .failed             -- true if task done but with an error .err                -- return last raised error
+    .stopping           -- true after a gentle cancel, until task is done .stopped            -- true if task was gently canceled (gracefull) .done               -- true if task done, else it either waits or runs .succeed            -- true if task done without error .fail               -- true if task done but with an error .err                -- return last raised error
-    .timeout( milli )   -- cancel task if not done in time .delay( milli )     -- block for a while, then reschedule step .wait( lock )       -- queue step until some lock opens, then retry .end                -- leave scope or loop
+    .timeout( milli )   -- cancel task if not done in time .sleep( milli )     -- block for a while, then reschedule task .wait( lock )       -- queue step until some lock opens, then retry .end                -- leave scope or loop
     .scope( function )  -- return the L8 scope guarded version of a function